A kinetic approach to consensus-based segmentation of biomedical images: Kinetic models for image segmentation

 where $\left\langle \cdot \right\rangle$ denotes the integration with respect to the distribution of $\eta$ and $\Sigma = (\Sigma_{ij})_{i,j=1,2}$ is a diagonal matrix with unitary diagonal components.
 A first important consequence of the binary scheme \eqref{eq:two_Bol} with $D\equiv 0$ is that the support of the positions can not increase.
 Indeed, since $P_{\Delta_1,\Delta_2} \in [0,1]$ and $\epsilon\in (0,1)$ we have

 Furthermore, we can observe that, as in \cite{T06}, the binary interactions \eqref{eq:two_Bol} are such that

 meaning that, since the interaction function $P_{\Delta_1,\Delta_2}$ is symmetric, the mean is conserved on average in a single binary interaction.

-In general, for the introduced interaction function \eqref{eq:HK_P} the energy is not conserved.
+In general, for the introduced interaction function~ \eqref{eq:HK_P} the energy is not conserved.
+Indeed, at leading order for $\epsilon>0$ small enough we have

+Therefore, at leading order the energy of expected position is dissipated after collision being $P_{\Delta_1,\Delta_2} \geq 0$.
 A particularly simple case may be obtained by considering $P_{\Delta_1,\Delta_2}$ constant.
-In this case, from \eqref{eq:bin_m} we deduce that the mean position is conserved in each binary interaction, whereas if $\sigma^2 = 0$, the mean energy is dissipated
+In this case, from~\eqref{eq:bin_m} we deduce that the mean position is conserved in each binary interaction, whereas if $\sigma^2 = 0$, the mean energy is dissipated.

 Let us introduce the distribution function $f = f(\x,c,t): \mathbb R^2 \times [0,1]\times \mathbb R_+ \rightarrow \mathbb R_+$ such that $f(\x,c,t)d\x dc$ is the fraction of particles which at time $t \ge 0$ are represented by their position in $\x \in \mathbb R^2$ and feature $c \in [0,1]$.
 The evolution of $f$ undergoing binary interactions \eqref{eq:two_Bol} can be described in the following Boltzmann-type kinetic equation